 CHURCHES UNITE WITH WEYERS CAVE UNITED METHODIST CHURCH

-The Christian Community that worshipped at Timber Ridge and Union Chapel are another important part of Weyers Cave United Methodist Church.
-Timber Ridge and Weyers Cave always shared a special relationship because they were a part of the same charge.
+Timber Ridge and Union Chapel are important parts of Weyers Cave United Methodist Church.
+Timber Ridge and Weyers Cave share a special relationship because they were part of the same charge.
 Timber Ridge was located a quarter mile east of State Route 276 on State Route 668.
-The church was torn down and a residential home currently occupies the original site.
-As the Timber Ridge congregation began to decline in the 1950s, it was eventually forced to close in the mid 50s and some of the members of that congregation united with the Weyers Cave Church.
-Church services for Timber Ridge were held in the afternoon on the second and fourth Sundays.
-The Will Baker family formed a large part of the membership with fourteen children.
-Many families who attended other churches would often join with the Timber Ridge community in worship since their services were held in the afternoon.
+In the 1950’s the church was torn down ( a residential home currently occupies the original site) and some of the members of that congregation united with the Weyers Cave Church.

-Much like Timber Ridge, Union Chapel decided to unite with fellow Christians as active membership declined.
-The church was located on State Route 773 where you can still visit the church cemetery.
-Union Chapel’s Sunday school was started in 1881 and the church was built somewhere between 1883 and 1885.
-The church was built at a cost of $1,000.
-The pastor of Mt.
-Pisgah Methodist Church in Mt.
-Sidney served the Union Chapel community.
-Union Chapel was a part of the Augusta charge.
+Union Chapel was located on State Route 773 where you can still visit the church cemetery.
 The last worship service was held on June 3, 1984.
 The church was sold and dismantled in November of 1984.
 While it’s closing was the conclusion of a great story of faith, it brought many valued and respected members to the Weyers Cave Church.

 We praise God for the blessings of the past one hundred six years and look forward to what our Lord has in store as we journey together into the future.